limuen/limuen/README.md

 - 🌌 curious about everything
 - 🌱 love to learn new things
 - 📚 Want to acquire all the knowledge
-- 🤓 currently researching the React source code
+- 🤓 currently working on a shared electric vehicle project

 <br />